gauravbhand1611/oms-documentation/gorjana/flows/products/Service-products/Keepsake.md

 # Keepsake Box

+## Process
 A complimentary **Keepsake Box** (SKU: **PKG245**) is included with the purchase of select high-value products.
 Although it doesn't appear in the Shopify order, it is added during order processing in **HotWax Commerce OMS**.

-## Eligibility Check
+### 1. Eligibility Check
 Gorjana provides a list of SKUs eligible for the Keepsake Box.

-## Order Processing
+### 2. Order Processing
 During the order import process, a Groovy script in the NiFi Custom Order Import workflow checks the SKUs of the imported orders.
 If an order contains an eligible SKU, the Keepsake Box is added as a line item to the order with price “0.00” in OMS.

-## Shipping and Fulfillment
+### 3. Shipping and Fulfillment
+- **Grouping:**

-- **Grouping**: Eligible items and the Keepsake Box are grouped together under the OrderItemGroup entity, with the group type set to "brokering group."
+  Eligible items and the Keepsake Box are grouped together under the `OrderItemGroup` entity, with the group type set to "brokering group."
 This ensures both items are fulfilled together, preventing partial allocation or splitting.

+- **Fulfillment:**
-- **Fulfillment**: Both the product and the Keepsake Box are picked and shipped from the same facility as a single group.
+  Both the product and the Keepsake Box are picked and shipped from the same facility as a single group.

-## Post-Fulfillment
+### 4. Post-Fulfillment
 After fulfillment, a completed order feed is sent to NetSuite via NiFi.
-In the "Fulfilled Order Item Feed NetSuite to HotWax" workflow, If the SKU is "PKG245," JOLT assigns the external ID "PKG2451234" to the item."
+In the "Fulfilled Order Item Feed NetSuite to HotWax" workflow, if the SKU is "PKG245," JOLT assigns the external ID "PKG2451234" to the item.

 ## Eligible Products for Keepsake Box

 <details>